Location

 - Photo ID and credit card for hotel check-in

 The entire event is casual (jeans are okay), and we suggest comfortable footwear.
-Consider November weather in NYC and that we will need to walk outside to get to Microsoft and the Gershwin Theatre.
+Consider January weather in San Diego.
+It looks like things will be relatively mild (highs in the 60s, lows in the 50s).
 Keep in mind that candid photos will be taken by CSTA staff throughout the event.

 Directory